-Diversity Experience: 100 points
+Diversity Experience: 100 points Due Oct 11

-4. Attend a minimum of one 12-step meeting as required for your portfolio.

-12-step Attendance: 25 points Due June 9

-5. Professional Counselor Development Portfolio, 50 points, Due June 9See attached description for requirements, syllabus pages 6-10.
+- 4. Attend a minimum of one 12-step meeting as required for your portfolio. - 12-step Attendance: 25 points : Due Oct 11 - 5.
+Professional Counselor Development Portfolio, 50 points, Due Oct 11 - See attached description for requirements, end of syllabus.

 6. Background Check: Required to receive grade.
-You are required to complete the background check to receive your grade; however, no points are awarded.
+You are required to initiate the background check to receive your grade; however, no points are awarded.
 The record is not required to be clear, but if a student's background check reveals a record not disclosed on the application to the program, procedures for student difficulties will be followed (See Community Counseling Student Handbook).